normansimonr/consultancy_website/README.md

 # Desaturating images

 All images in the website must be desaturated.
-In order to achieve this, I need to install ImageMagick:
+In order to achieve this, I need to install ImageMagick´:

 ´´´
 sudo apt install imagemagick